bertvv/ansible-role-mariadb/README.md

 [![Build Status](https://travis-ci.org/bertvv/ansible-role-mariadb.svg?branch=master)](https://travis-ci.org/bertvv/ansible-role-mariadb)

-An Ansible role for managing MariaDB in RedHat-based distributions.
+An Ansible role for managing MariaDB in RedHat or Debian based distributions.
 Specifically, the responsibilities of this role are to:

 - Install MariaDB packages from the official MariaDB repositories
 - Remove unsafe defaults: